Miegas ir vanduo - www.Kristalai.eu

 0.90–2.50g/l

-Occurs emotional fluctuations, delayed reaction, impaired memory, environmental perception skills, quality of decisions, peripheral vision, accommodation, balance, coordination, body stiffness is felt, pain perception weakens, drowsiness may occur.
-In this stage, the person describes themselves as drunk or intoxicated.
+Manifests emotional fluctuations, delayed reaction, impaired memory, environmental perception abilities, decision quality, peripheral vision, accommodation, balance, coordination, body numbness is felt, pain sensation weakens, drowsiness may occur.
+At this stage, the person describes themselves as drunk or tipsy.

 4 Confusion 0.18−0.30%